We have a little formula in our kitchen for quick dinners. (Have you figured it out yet?)

 2 cloves garlic, minced

-Cook the penne pasta according to package directions.
-Drain and set aside.
-Meanwhile, cut the broccoli into small florets.
-Set aside the woody stalks for another use.
-Heat about 1/2 cup water in a large sauté pan over medium heat.
+Bring a large pot of salted water to a boil over high heat.
+Add pasta and cook according to package directions.
+Meanwhile, place about 1/2 cup water in a large frying pan over medium heat and bring to a boil.
 Add the broccoli florets and cover.
 Steam for about 6 minutes, or until barely tender.
-Remove broccoli and discard any extra liquid.
+Drain the broccoli.

-Heat a little olive oil over medium heat in the sauté pan and cook the garlic until golden and fragrant - about 2 minutes.
-Add the sausage and cook, stirring frequently, until hot.
+Heat a little olive oil over medium heat in the same frying pan until shimmering.
+Add the garlic until golden and fragrant, about 2 minutes.
+Add the sausage and cook, stirring frequently, until heated through.

 Turn up the heat to medium high and add the broccoli, pasta, and feta.
-Cook, stirring frequently, until all is hot and the edges of the pasta are starting to crisp up.
-(Note: Do in batches, if necessary.)
+Cook, stirring frequently, until everything is hot and the edges of the pasta are starting to crisp up, working in batches if needed.
+Taste and season with salt and pepper as needed.